-The reverse depicts an annually renewed design of a panda bear.
+The reverse depicts a cute little panda bear clibing up the tree under the supervision of his parent.
 The face value of the coin, the weight “30 g” and the gold content marked “Au .999” are inscribed at the top of the coin.

 Each coin is sealed in mint's original soft plastic packaging.